lowcodeunit/public-web-docs/docs/getting-started/javascript-framework.md

 ## Next Steps

 you've seen how in a few steps, your able to create an enterprise scalable DevOps process for manaing the deployment of your products and applications.
-Next we'll dig into how you can bring a custom domain and SSL certificate to bear.
+Next we'll dig into how you can bring a custom domain and SSL certificate to your application.